814-865-1818 tlt@psu.edu

 Assistance for Commonwealth Campuses

-Faculty that is located at one of the Commonwealth Campuses can reach out to Tim Linden of the Learning Spaces group for assistance in the request for funding.
+Faculty that are located at one of the Commonwealth Campuses can reach out to Tim Linden of the Learning Spaces group for assistance in the request for funding.
 There is an annual request for proposals and allocation process established to help fund learning spaces across the state.
-Contact Tim to find out more about the process and how to apply.
+Contact Tim to find out more about the process, discuss your space and how to apply.